-Copies of financial information used to complete the calculation of consumer participation in the cost of services should be maintained in the record of services.
+Copies of financial information used to complete the Calculation of Participant Contribution in the Cost of Services should be maintained in the record of services.

 The Financial Need Review must be completed in CaMS.

-In CaMS; to start the calculation enter the ‘Effective Date’ and check the radio button for ‘Consumer Participation’.
+In CaMS; to start the calculation enter the ‘Effective Date’ and check the radio button for Financial Need Review Status.

 Is the individual ‘Dependent’?